drummerdude2003/CursedDlls.BepinEx/README.md

 Allows to slow down time using the snapturning buttons.
 When time is slowed down, sounds are pitched down as well.

+You can edit the amount by which time is slowed down with a single click by editing the configuration file at `<H3VR folder>/BepInEx/config/dll.cursed.timescale.cfg`.

 ## Credits